Filmax

 Filmax International is a Spanish motion picture production company and film distributor based in Barcelona, and one of Spain's largest integrated film and television groups.
-It produced the REC horror series, and owns the Nirvana Films and New World Films International distributors and the Fantastic Factory label, dedicated to create fantasy films in the horror, science fiction and action genres.
+It produced the REC horror series, and owns the Nirvana Films and New World Films International distributors and the Fantastic Factory label, dedicated to create fantasy films in the horror, science fiction and action genres created in 1998 by Brian Yuzna and Julio Fernández.

 At different times, Filmax has entered into distribution agreements with Paramount, Lauren Films, Lakeshore, Summit, Fintage House, Nu lmage, Annapurna and Freeway.

 History

 The company was founded in 1953 by Alfredo Talarewitz, as a distributor of Hollywood films.
 From 1955 onwards, it collaborated with Spanish production company Balcázar Producciones Cinematográficas.

+Between 1963 and 1968, the company signed a distribution agreement in Spain with Paramount Pictures to distribute the films from its catalog.

-The Filmax trademark was acquired in 1987 by Julio Fernández.
+The company was acquired in 1987 by Julio Fernández Rodríguez.

 In 2019, Filmax had distributed over 800 films.